IBE160/SG-Gruppe-KI/docs/architecture.md

 ## Project Structure

-A detailed overview of the project directory, emphasizing the monorepo structure with distinct frontend and backend applications and illustrating the code organization.
+A high-level overview of the project directory, emphasizing the monorepo structure with distinct frontend and backend applications.

 ```
 .